Wildrose Party: Policy and identity

 Election reform was a focus of the Wildrose Alliance.
 The party proposed to set fixed election dates rather than the current format which allows the Premier to call an election at any time.
 It would allow more free votes in the legislature and would seek to elect the province's Senators rather than have them appointed by the Prime Minister.
 The party also planned to introduce a bill giving voters the right to recall their MLA.
 The Wildrose Party proposed numerous changes to how the province delivers health care, which it claimed will remain compliant with the Canada Health Act, as well as controls on government spending.
 Smith was also critical of international climate change treaties, believing climate change science remains inconclusive.

 Smith stated that controversial social issues would not play a part in the party's election platform.

-A Wildrose insider told Calgary Herald editorial page editor Licia Corbella that Smith had grown increasingly uncomfortable leading a party with a strong tinge of Social Conservatism.
+In 2014, a Wildrose insider told Calgary Herald editorial page editor Licia Corbella that Smith had grown increasingly uncomfortable leading a party with a strong tinge of social conservatism.

-Polling indicated that the party retained the support of a quarter of the electorate throughout 2010 as the party further attempted to define itself as not just a protest party but a party capable of forming government.
-By July 2011, the Wildrose's support had fallen to 16 percent, while PC support had risen to 51 percent.

-However, by March 2012, the Wildrose was polling the support of four-in-ten Albertans, showing significant improvement and a credible challenger to the PCs.

-In the wake of the mass floor crossing, new leader Brian Jean stated that each candidate must sign a contract, under which they would need to pay a $100,000 fine if they intend to cross the floor to another party.